-From time to time CNES faculty garner funding that will support the employment of a graduate Research Assistant (RA), generally at 25% or 50% time.
-These opportunities are posted on the CNES graduate student list; interested graduate students apply directly to the faculty member posting the position.
+From time to time CNES faculty receive funding that will support the employment of a graduate research assistant (RA), generally at 25% or 50% time.
+These opportunities are posted on the CNES graduate student list.
+Interested graduate students apply directly to the faculty member posting the position.
 CNES graduate students also may apply for research assistantships with faculty in the other departments.

 For more information and a full list of fellowships available through the University, see the Graduate School Fellowship Office.

 Note: If you are an underrepresented, educationally disadvantaged, or physically disadvantaged student, inform us at the time of application.
 The University offers special fellowships for which you might be nominated by the Department of Classical and Near Eastern Studies.